 Currently, whenever possible, an attempt is made to close arteriovenous fistulas before the increase in pressure in the venous system causes irreversible damage to the brain or spinal cord.

 The following tests can be used to diagnose a dural arteriovenous fistula:

 - Computed tomography.

 Angiography also called an arteriogram, is a particular test in which a neuroradiologist injects a dye into the blood vessels of the brain and obtains images of the blood vessels.
 At this point, the angiogram is the test that most accurately shows the fistula and its relation to the surrounding arteries and veins.

 Dural arteriovenous fistulas occur at an average age of 50 to 60 years, but people have been diagnosed at various ages.
 These abnormalities affect both men and women, but the hemorrhages of the DAVF occur more often in men.

 These vascular abnormalities are usually acquired, meaning they are absent from birth.
 In most cases, the cause is not apparent.
 However, DAVFs may be associated with trauma, surgery, tumors, or infection.

 A combination of two methods can be used, depending on the type of arteriovenous fistula:

 Typically enough to cure most arteriovenous fistulas.

-During this procedure, a catheter is passed through the groin to the arteries of the brain that lead to the fistula and liquid embolic agents such as NBCA, glue or Onyx are injected into these arteries.
-This injection shuts off that artery and reduces the flow of blood through the arteriovenous fistulas.
+During this procedure, a catheter is passed through the groin to the arteries of the brain that lead to the fistula, and liquid embolic agents such as NBCA, glue, or Onyx are injected into these arteries.
+This injection shuts that artery and reduces blood flow through the arteriovenous fistulas.